-NBS' Board of Directors comprises a chairperson, and six non-executive directors, who bring a range of commercial experience to NBS.
+NBS' Board of Directors comprises of between five and seven directors, including a chairperson, who bring a range of commercial experience to NBS.
 The board meet monthly, or more frequently if required.
 Board sub-committees include audit and risk, human resources and technology assurance to support the wider governance structure.
 NBS has a Risk Management Programme that supports NBS in managing risk.
 NBS is committed to improving controls around regulatory compliance and operational risk, as well as investing in systems, processes and capability.